lcwheeler/enzo/README.md

 *enzo* is a Python wrapper for Tellurium that allows evolution of metabolic models between defined phenotypic states.
 Please use enzo in a Python 3.6+ environment to ensure compatibility.
 This package is a work in progress.
 It is neither as fast nor as generalizable as I would like it to be, but I am working toward improvements to make it more flexible.
+It is definitely a work in progress, hence the reason that the code is in flux.
 The main reason I have made *enzo* available is to ensure that the work I have used it for can be readily reproduced after installing the package.
 However, feel free to use *enzo* for other projects at your own peril!
-Currently there is no Documentation page, but I will work on that after I have solidified the changes I'm currently making to allow more flexibility in user-input fitness, mutation, and fixation probability functions.
+Currently there is no Documentation page, beyond this README and the example Jupyter notebooks, but I will work on that after my colleagues and I have solidified changes and redesignes to allow more flexibility in user-input fitness, mutation, and fixation probability functions.
 If there are any issues, please let me know by filing an issue report on github.
 Pull requests with improvements are welcome too!

 Example: